nijel/utidylib/README.txt

+NOTE: This repository contains a patched version of uTidyLib which works with Mac OS X.

 This is uTidylib, the Python wrapper for the HTML cleaning library named TidyLib: http://tidy.sf.net .
 Python 2.3 or later is required to use uTidylib.
 Repeat, Python 2.3 or later is